amargon/city-of-doors/extras/languages/_export/readme.md

 ## References

-Some venues are listed with multiple pages and multiple sources if significant information is available elsewhere but, in most instances, only a venue's primary or best available source material is referenced.
+Some venues are listed with multiple pages and multiple sources if significant information is available elsewhere but, in most instances, only a venue’s primary or best available source material is referenced.

 Below is the full list of Planescape material used to make up this map:

 1. Planes of Conflict [Boxed Set] — Adventures in Conflict
-1. Baldur's Gate II [PC Game]
+1. Baldur’s Gate II [PC Game]
 1. Wars Trilogy 1: Blood Hostages [Novel]
 1. Blood Wars Trilogy 2: Abyssal Warriors [Novel]
 1. Blood Wars Trilogy 3: Planar Powers [Novel]